 University of Toronto

-Gabriel Eidelman is Director of the Urban Policy Lab at the University of Toronto.
-His research is focused on Canadian and comparative urban policy and intergovernmental relations, and the politics of public land ownership.
+Gabriel Eidelman is Director of the Urban Policy Lab at the University of Toronto's Munk School of Global Affairs and Public Policy.
+His research is focused on Canadian and comparative urban policy and intergovernmental relations.
 His academic publications include articles in Canadian Journal of Political Science, Journal of Urban Affairs, and Urban Affairs Review.
 He is also the author of several reports and briefings on urban governance and municipal administration, and recently led the University of Toronto's City Hall Task Force.

 University of Manitoba